 Aikido in Victoria began in the spring of 1975 at the University of Victoria (UVic).
-The first instructor was Gary Mols Sensei who had just moved from Hawaii and was suprised to find that there was no club here.
+The first instructor was Gary Mols Sensei who had just moved from Hawaii and was surprised to find that there was no club in Victoria.
 While attending UVic to obtain a teaching degree, he decided to start a course through the Athletics and Recreation Department.
 This first course cost $5 a semester!
 In 1977 Gary decided to expand practice times by renting space from the Victoria Judo club which was located on Johnson Street for many years.
 One of the early experiences was a group road trip to Seattle to practise at Hirata Sensei’s dojo.
 The exposure to more senior students was an eye-opener for a new dojo just starting out.
 In 1979 Gary’s family responsibilities led to the search for a new instructor.
 In Montreal at the time, Ishiyama Sensei was invited to move to the West Coast with numerous promises, including a teaching position at UVic.
 When he arrived he found that some of the promises were not quite what he thought(!) but he threw himself wholeheartedly into expanding the student body.
 For many years Ishiyama Sensei expended a tremendous amount of time and effort encouraging the technical and spiritual growth of his students.
-Besides the main dojo and the club at UVic he encouraged the opening of the Camosun College dojo by Larry Dettweiler.
-In 1981 he organised a trip to Japan for several students.
+Besides the main dojo and the club at UVic, he encouraged the opening of the Camosun College dojo by Larry Dettweiler.
+In 1981 he organized a trip to Japan for several students.
 They were given the opportunity to experience Japanese culture and to practice in Taiwan with Lee Sensei, in Osaka with Bansen Tanaka Sensei and in Iwama with Saito Sensei.
 This was an experience that none of them will forget.
 In 1986 Ishiyama Sensei moved to Vancouver and passed the responsibility for the club on to Scott MacPhail Sensei.
-Though no longer in town, Ishiyama Sensei has maintained a close relationship to Victoria Aikikai, providing guidance and inspiration to the students and teachers.
+Though no longer in town, Ishiyama Sensei has maintained a close relationship with Victoria Aikikai, providing guidance and inspiration to the students and teachers.

 Ishu Ishiyama Sensei